Two seats on Florida drop tower ride linked to teen's death had been 'misadjusted,' officials say – KION546

 Two seats on Florida drop tower ride linked to teen’s death had been ‘misadjusted,’ officials say

-Florida Commissioner of Agriculture and Consumer Services Nikki Fried and State Rep. Geraldine Thompson, D-Orlando, presented the firm’s findings during a news update Monday.
+Florida Commissioner of Agriculture and Consumer Services Nikki Fried and State Rep. Geraldine Thompson presented the firm's findings during a news update Monday.

 The operator of the FreeFall drop tower made manual adjustments to two seats on the ride "presumably, to allow for larger riders, which should not have happened based on the manufacturer's guidelines," said Thompson.